royemosby/roymosby.me/src/blog/code-re-use.md

 Much of the form's foundation was made inside of a template literal.
 Insertions and changes were applied using Web API tools such as `querySelector`, `innerHTML`, `appendChild`, etc. [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API) goes into detail about such tools and has been a great resource for using JavaScript on websites.

-Making these changes signficantly reduced the amount of code that I need to maintain.
-Further on down the develment process, I found that I was missing some fields that I wanted to put onto the form.
-I also ended up changing the way I handled job notes in my application, nessesitating another form change.
-Had I not distilled the 3 forms into one and then judiciously re-used it, I would have had to make identical changes to all three versions.
+Making these changes significantly reduced the amount of code that I need to maintain.
+Further on down the development process, I found that I was missing some fields that I wanted to put onto the form.
+I also ended up changing the way I handled job notes in my application, necessitating another form change.
+Had I not distilled the 3 forms into one and then re-used it, I would have had to make identical changes to all three versions.
 Instead, I could just focus on modifying a single form.